The miniversal deformation of certain complete intersection monomial curves: Moduli of plane curves with fixed semigroup

 \item[(2)] For $i\in \{1,\ldots,s\}$, the integer $n_i\delta_i$ belongs to the semigroup $\mathbb{N}\delta_0+\mathbb{N}\delta_1+\cdots + \mathbb{N}\delta_{i-1}$.

 \item[(3)] $\delta_i< n_{i-1} \delta_{i-1} $ for every $i\in \{1,\ldots,s\}$. \end{itemize}

-it is usual to call \(\delta\)--sequence to a set of generators $\Delta$ of the semigroup at infinity; here we write $\langle \Delta \rangle$.
+In particular, those conditions imply that \(S_{C,\infty}\) is a free semigroup of type \(b).\) It is usual to call \(\delta\)--sequence to a set of generators $\Delta$ of the semigroup at infinity; here we write $\langle \Delta \rangle$.
 Since we focus on the point at infinity of a plane projective curve, there are two different affine charts depending on whether we consider the line at infinity or its complement.

 Set $(X:Y:Z)$ the homogeneous coordinates on $\mathbb{P}^2$ and consider that $Z=0$ is the equation of the line at infinity $L$ and $(1:0:0)$ the coordinates of the point at infinity $p$.
 Suppose that $(x,y)$ are the coordinates of the affine chart given by the condition $Z\neq 0$ and $(u=y/x,v=1/x)$ the coordinates around the point $p$.
 Notice that, given a polynomial $f(x,y)$ in $ k[x,y]$, it holds that